tinhtinhcd/ebay-algo/README.md

 # ebay-algo
-this is some interview question from ebay
+This is some interview questions from ebay.

 Q1.
 Given an unsorted integer array,  find the largest sum in a contiguous subarray.
 E.g. [1,2,-4,3,4,-1,4,5,-10], the result is sum([3,4,-1,4,5]) = 15.
 And how to design it in a web service.